jmduke/jmduke-jekyll/_posts/2020-08-16-site-as-clay.md

 I think there's a concept of reification here that's important!
 There's a sense of evolving a thought from idle distraction to snippet to half-baked thought to draft to final piece:
 I have historically thought of a site as a thing that captures only the last stage but now I am interested in creating a software for handling all phases well.

+Some other things I want to address:

+1. Capturing things to think about (the left-hand side of the image) is a completely different process than reifying them into useful and digestible thoughts or arguments!
-(One unsolved problem here is: how does one surface changes in a post?
-RSS and many other things are built around the atomicity of the post.)
+2. One big unsolved problem: RSS and many other things are built around the atomicity of the post.